pytest-dev/pytest/CONTRIBUTING.rst

 pytest could always use more documentation.
 What exactly is needed?

 * More complementary documentation.
 Have you perhaps found something unclear?
 * Documentation translations.
-We currently have English and Japanese versions.
+We currently have only English.
 * Docstrings.
 There's never too much of them.
 * Blog posts, articles and such -- they're all very appreciated.

+You can also edit documentation files directly in the Github web interface without needing to make a fork and local copy.
+This can be convenient for small fixes.

 .. _`pull requests`:
 .. _pull-requests: